kraxarn/spotify-qt/readme.md

 ## Supported platforms

-Any system with a C++11 compiler and Qt is supported, but only Linux and Windows are regularly being tested, so if an issue occurs on your favorite platform, please report it.
+Any system with a C++11 compiler and Qt is supported, but only Linux, Windows (x64) and macOS (arm64) are regularly being tested, so if an issue occurs on your favorite platform, please report it.

 ## Installing